Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

 Depicting large Tanner graphs directly becomes unwieldy, so we use \textit{scalable} notation\footnote{Terminology borrowed from Ref.~\cite{CHP}.} to make them more compact.
 Qubits are gathered into disjoint named sets $\CQ_0, \CQ_1, \CQ_2, ...,$ and the same for checks $\CC_0, \CC_1, \CC_2, ...\,$.
 An edge between $\CQ_i$ and $\CC_j$ is then labeled with the stabiliser check matrix of $Q$ restricted to $\CQ_i$ and lifted to $\CC_j$, so we have

-If that check matrix is all-zeros then omit the edge entirely.
-If the checks are all of the same type then we omit the all-zeros half of the check matrix; for example if $\CC_j$ contains only $Z$ checks then we label the check box $Z$ and the edge
+If that check matrix is all zeros then omit the edge entirely.
+If the checks are all of the same type, then we omit the all-zeros half of the check matrix; for example if $\CC_j$ contains only $Z$ checks then we label the check box $Z$ and the edge

 For example, in Figure~\ref{fig:example_tanner_graphs} we show some basic scalable Tanner graphs with qubit sets drawn as circles and check sets drawn as boxes.
-We have (a) a generic stabiliser code, (b) a CSS code, and (c) the hypergraph product~\cite{TZ} of a classical code $C$, with bits $\mathcal{L}$ and check matrix $\del_1$, by a punctured code $R$ with blocksize 1 and check matrix $ ^\intercal$.
+We have (a) a generic stabiliser code, (b) a CSS code, and (c) the hypergraph product~\cite{TZ} of a classical code $C$, with bits $\mathcal{L}$ and check matrix $\del_1$, by a repetition code $R$ with blocksize 2 and check matrix $ $.
 See Appendix~\ref{app:hypergraph_prods} for a concise summary of hypergraph product codes.
+We use Tanner graphs, particularly scalable Tanner graphs, extensively to describe our procedures.